ibm-cloud-docs/billing-usage/migrate-billing.md

 1. In the console, go to **Manage > Billing and usage**, and select **Usage**.
 1. Click **Export CSV**.
 1. Select **Instance** for detailed usage information about each service instance.

+In Figure 7., you can see how infrastructure hourly charges are shown on an instance level usage report.
+See [Figure 5](#figure-5) for how infrastructure hourly charges appear on your old Billing Details tab.

 ![An example of an arrears infrastructure hourly charge on the instance level usage report downloaded CSV.](images/detailedbilling.png){: caption="Figure 7.
 In Arrears infrastructure hourly charges." caption-side="bottom"}
 {: #new-details}